 Grottoes is a very small town located in the state of Virginia.
 With a population of 2,996 people and just one neighborhood, Grottoes is the 184th largest community in Virginia.

-Grottoes is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Grottoes is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Grottoes is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Grottoes who work in sales jobs (13.34%), management occupations (13.06%), and office and administrative support (12.90%).

 The citizens of Grottoes are slightly better educated than the national average of 21.84% for all cities and towns, with 23.57% of adults in Grottoes having a bachelor's degree or advanced degree.